vertex-lab/crawler_v2/README.md

 `/cmd/crawl/`

-The main entry point, which assumes that the SQLite event store and the Redis graph are syncronized.
+The main entry point, which assumes that the Sqlite event store and the Redis graph are syncronized.
 In case they are empty, the graph will be initialized using the `INIT_PUBKEYS` specified in the environment.

 `/cmd/sync/`

-This mode builds the Redis graph database from the SQLite event store.
-In other words, it syncronizes the Redis graph to reflect the events SQLite store, starting from the `INIT_PUBKEYS` specified in the environment, and expanding outward.
+This mode builds the Redis graph database from the Sqlite event store.
+In other words, it syncronizes the Redis graph to reflect the events Sqlite store, starting from the `INIT_PUBKEYS` specified in the environment, and expanding outward.

 ## How to run